As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 Enter the following information:

-• Slug: The slug is the search-engine friendly URL bit of the link category name.
-Only use lower case letters without spaces (use hyphens to separate words).
+- Slug: The slug is the URL bit of your link category name.
+Use lowercase letters only and do not include spaces (use hyphens to separate words).

-When finished, click the Add New Link Category button to save your new link category name …
+Click Add New Link Category to save …

 (Link Categories)